Hundred Years' War: Death of the Duke of Clarence (1421)

 On 22 March 1421 Henry V's progress in his French campaign experienced an unexpected reversal.
 Henry had left his brother and presumptive heir Thomas, Duke of Clarence in charge while he returned to England.
-Clarence engaged a Franco-Scottish force of 5000 men, led by Gilbert Motier de La Fayette and John Stewart, Earl of Buchan at the Battle of Baugé.
-Clarence, against the advice of his lieutenants, before his army had been fully assembled, attacked with a force of no more than 1500 men-at-arms.
+The Duke of Clarence engaged a Franco-Scottish force of 5,000 men, led by Gilbert Motier de La Fayette and John Stewart, Earl of Buchan at the Battle of Baugé.
+The Duke of Clarence, against the advice of his lieutenants, before his army had been fully assembled, attacked with a force of no more than 1,500 men-at-arms.
 Then, during the course of the battle, he led a charge of a few hundred men into the main body of the Franco-Scottish army, who quickly enveloped the English.
 In the ensuing mêlée, the Scot, John Carmichael of Douglasdale, broke his lance unhorsing the Duke of Clarence.
 Once on the ground, the duke was slain by Alexander Buchanan.
 The body of the Duke of Clarence was recovered from the field by Thomas Montacute, 4th Earl of Salisbury, who conducted the English retreat.

 English success

 Henry V returned to France and went to Paris, then visiting Chartres and Gâtinais before returning to Paris.
 From there, he decided to attack the Dauphin-held town of Meaux.
 It turned out to be more difficult to overcome than first thought.
 The siege began about 6 October 1421, and the town held for seven months before finally falling on 11 May 1422.

 At the end of May, Henry was joined by his queen and together with the French court, they went to rest at Senlis.
 While there, it became apparent that he was ill (possibly dysentery), and when he set out to the Upper Loire, he diverted to the royal castle at Vincennes, near Paris, where he died on 31 August.
 The elderly and insane Charles VI of France died two months later on 21 October.
 Henry left an only child, his nine-month-old son, Henry, later to become Henry VI.

 On his deathbed, as Henry VI was only an infant, Henry V had given the Duke of Bedford responsibility for English France.
 The war in France continued under Bedford's generalship and several battles were won.
 The English won an emphatic victory at the Battle of Verneuil (17 August 1424).
-At the Battle of Baugé, the Duke of Clarence had rushed into battle without the support of his archers.
-At Verneuil, the archers fought to devastating effect against the Franco-Scottish army.
+At the Battle of Baugé, the Duke of Clarence had rushed into battle without the support of his archers; by contrast, at Verneuil the archers fought to devastating effect against the Franco-Scottish army.
 The effect of the battle was to virtually destroy the Dauphin's field army and to eliminate the Scots as a significant military force for the rest of the war.